scinscinscin/obsidian/courses/2618 Intelligent Systems 1/Prelim Reviewer.md

 	 - Also known as gradient ascent / descent
 	 - can only see what's 1 action away - the local neighborhood
 		 - once it reached a local maximum, it stops searching since there is no better neighbor to move to
-			 - is not globally optimal, can get stuck in local optima, depending on the initial state ** - is not complete**
+			 - is not globally optimal, can get stuck in local optima, depending on the initial state
+				 - is not complete
 	```pseudocode
 	function HillClimbing(problem){
 		// create the initial state of the problem